uoftgasa/uoftgasa.github.io/markdown/index.md

 - The Annex
 - Palmerston and Little Italy
 - Trinity Bellwoods and West Queen West
-- Harbourfront (Front St to Queen's Quay, Bathurst o
+- Harbourfront (Front St to Queen's Quay, Bathurst to Parliament
 - Liberty Village and Fort York
 - Koreatown and Christie Pits
 - Bloordale Village